Maryland CDL Requirements

 • Driving a CMV while not in physical possession of your CDL documentation

-Driving a vehicle with an Out of Service violation (OOS) incurs penalties.
+Driving a vehicle with an out-of-service violation (OOS) incurs penalties.
 OOS orders are applied to vehicles deemed unsafe to drive until a fault is repaired.
-A 90-day disqualification applies in a case of a first violation and a ten-year disqualification for a second violation.
-Where hazmat vehicles are concerned, OOS violations incur 3-10 years for a first offence.
+A 90-day disqualification applies for a first violation and a ten-year disqualification for a second violation.
+Where hazmat vehicles are concerned, OOS violations incur 3-10 years for a first offense.

 Separate punishments apply to railroad violations in Maryland.
-Each first offence carries a 60-day suspension.
-Each subsequent second offence within three years carries a 120-day suspension.
-A year-long ban applies to any third offence:
+Each first offense carries a 60-day suspension.
+Each subsequent second offense within three years carries a 120-day suspension.
+A year-long ban applies to any third offense:

 • Junctions that do not require the vehicle to stop still require that the driver slow down to check the tracks.
 Failure to do so is a violation